ac2ofx/ac2ofx/about.md

 Then I got a few emails inquiring about it.
 Soon it became quite clear that I need to treat this as a release product: it needs to be built, QA'ed, packaged and released properly.
 I also need to create a web site, getting the words out, handling customer emails ...
-Then it dawned on me that it would be a perfect vehicle to help introducing my daughter and son to what it likes to create a product, support it and interact with paying customers.
+Then it dawned on me that it would be a perfect vehicle to help introducing my daughter and son to what it likes to create a product, market it, support it and interact with paying customers.
 So I got them involved.

-We strive to provide the best customer experience that we could.
+We strive to make you a happy customer.

 * We make sure our product is well tested and works correctly the first time.
 * On our web site, we clearly explain what our product does.